ogs22/cookbook/glossary/improper_fraction.md

-A fraction whose numerator is greater than its denominator.\
+A fraction whose numerator is greater than its denominator.

- e.g: 4/2, 22/7, etc
+e.g: 4/2, 22/7, etc.

 Often called a top heavy fraction.